Major Ravi: Military career

-He joined the army after his schooling and later pursued his studies within the army and graduated from the Army Cadet College to become an officer in Dec 1984.
+He joined the army as a sepoy after his schooling and later pursued his studies within the army and graduated from the Army Cadet College and from the Indian Military Academy to become an officer in Dec 1984.
 He served in the Indian Army as a commando in the National Security Guards, as Aide-de-camp (ADC) to the then chief of Indian Army General Sunith Francis Rodrigues PVSM, VSM and as an officer in the Indian Military Intelligence in the Andaman and Nicobar islands and Jammu and Kashmir.
 He was head of the mission code-named Operation One Eyed Jack to capture suspects of the Rajiv Gandhi assassination (the assassination of Rajiv Gandhi by Thenmozhi Rajaratnam on 21 May 1991 at Sriperumbudur in Tamil Nadu).
-His military tenure of four years in the National Security Guard as a commando inspired him to direct Keerthi Chakra (2006) and Mission 90 Days (2007).
+His military tenure of three years in the National Security Guard as a commando inspired him to direct Keerthi Chakra (2006) and Mission 90 Days (2007).
 At the time of his retirement from the Indian Army, his rank was Major.

 Film career

-After serving for about two decades in the Indian Army, he became a military consultant for Indian films.
+After serving for 24 years in the Indian Army, he became a military consultant for Indian films.
 He has worked with Indian film makers Priyadarshan, Rajkumar Santoshi, Kamal Haasan, and Mani Ratnam.
-He made a children's film, Toofan in Hindi in 1999, starring Dileep and Saba Khan, which had a delayed release in 2010, due to censoring issues.
-It was dubbed into Malayalam as Oru Avadhikaalam.
 His first feature film was Keerti Chakra, a film on Kashmir militancy.

 His second movie Mission 90 Days was his own experience of the mission to capture the suspects of Rajiv Gandhi murder case.
 His third project Kurukshetra based on the Kargil war starring Mohanlal was a sequel to Keerthi Chakra.
 The 2010 film Kandahar was a third installment to the Major Mahadevan film series.